CosmaVergari/os161-vm/README.md

     }
 ```

 In this first section we can see the prototype of the function, that accepts the fault type and the `faultaddress` parameters.
-The second parameter tells which is the **virtual address** inside the currently running process that caused this specific page fault.
+The second parameter tells which is the *non-page-aligned* **virtual address** inside the currently running process that caused this specific page fault.

-We then declare some variables that will be used later on together with a _page-aligned_ version of the faulting virtual address.
+We then declare some variables that will be used later on together with a *page-aligned* version of the faulting virtual address.
 We then check if `faulttype` has some illegal value and return an error in that case.
 We also check if the fault happened because a write on a read-only page has been performed.
-If that is the case we return the `EACCES` error, that is defined in _errno.h_ as a _Permission Denied_ error.
+If that is the case we return the `EACCES` error, that is defined in *errno.h* as a *Permission Denied* error.

 In this latter case we want the calling process to terminate, as required by the project text.
 This is already done by default when returning an error from `vm_fault()`.
-To confirm this we can take a look at `mips_trap()` when calls `vm_fault()` and we can see that whenever `vm_fault()` returns a non-zero value (i.e. an error), and we are coming from code running in _user mode_, then the kernel executes a `kill_curthread()` on the thread/process that raised the exception.
+To confirm this we can take a look at `mips_trap()` when calls `vm_fault()` and we can see that whenever `vm_fault()` returns a non-zero value (i.e. an error), and we are coming from code running in *user mode*, then the kernel executes a `kill_curthread()` on the thread/process that raised the exception.

+Let's continue with our `vm_fault()` analysis.

 ```C
     if (curproc == NULL)